-The Kurt Vonnegut Museum and Library, Eskenazi Health, and Indy Eleven are teaming up to bring Vonnegut and personal narrative to eighth graders at IPS H.L.
+The Kurt Vonnegut Museum and Library, Eskenazi Health, and Indy Eleven teamed up to bring Vonnegut and personal narrative to eighth graders at IPS H.L.
 Harshman Middle School.

 And for today’s young folks, the stakes are high.

-Did you know that Suicide is the second leading cause of death for ages 10-24?
-Or that over 5400 young people in grades 7-12 attempt suicide every single day?
-This year, Indiana is ranked first in the country for the number of teens who think about suicide: 1 of every 5!
-We want to help change that.
+Did you know that suicide is the second leading cause of death for young people ages 10 to 24?
+Or that over 5,400 young people in grades 7 to 12 attempt suicide every single day?
+In 2017, Indiana ranked first in the country for the number of teens who think about suicide: 1 of every 5!
+We are working to help change that.

-We hope to empower students at Harshman Middle School to take control of their stories and listen to others’ with empathy and compassion.
-But we can’t do it without your help.
+We worked to empower students at Harshman Middle School to take control of their stories and listen to others with empathy and compassion.

 Thank you to Kimann and Michael Schultz for their generous donation to the SH5 Personal Narrative project at Harshman Middle School.

-Thank you to Penguin Random House for donating Slaughterhouse-Five to every 8th Grade student at Harshman Middle School.
+Thank you to Penguin Random House for donating Slaughterhouse-Five to every eighth-grade student at the school, and thanks to all of you who helped through your financial donations.